tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/modelplot.md

 ### Further customizations

-Similar to the first example, we can customize the plot further with `ggplot` functions.
+Similar to the first example, we can customize the plot further with `ggplot2` functions.
 We add a theme, change the font type and adjust the labels and captions.

 {{% codeblock %}}
 ```R